-This example illustrates the message flows in case DHCPv6 server identifies that it can not accept and/or process Active Leasequery request from the client.
+This example illustrates the message flows in case DHCPv6 server identifies that it cannot accept and/or process Active Leasequery request from the requestor.
 This could be because of various reasons (i.e. UnknownQueryType, MalformedQuery, NotConfigured, NotAllowed).

+Client Server

-Client Server ACTIVELEASEQUERY xid 1 ----> <---- LEASEQUERY-REPLY xid 1 (w/error)
+ACTIVELEASEQUERY xid 1 >

+< LEASEQUERY-REPLY 2 xid 1 (w/error)